fsaires/sonarqube-docker/README.md

 > Note that you will need a file to config sonar-project, that file is `sonar-project.properties`, there is all configs to perform you code analysis.
 See the example file and sample code for more information.

 ## Documentacion
-For more information, access the Sonar Qube docs [Sonar Qube docs](https://docs.sonarqube.org/display/SONAR/Documentation) and [Sonar Scanner Docs](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner)
+For more information, access the [SonarQube docs](https://docs.sonarqube.org/display/SONAR/Documentation) and [SonarScanner docs](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner)